mcampb07/GFXDocs/docs/chapter06_create_rto_based_graphics/2114433994_creation_real_time_scrolls_crawls_howto.md

 Improvements have been made to how we show multiple active textures across multiple crawls.
 A new feature for texture sync has been added, the review video walks you through this new option.

 !!! note
-    only works on media objects that are referenced data sources and part of crawls
+    This only works on media objects that are referenced data sources and part of crawls

 <iframe src="https://player.vimeo.com/video/763792033?h=908395eb4c" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>